 The WCC was created to address these issues.
-The WCC is comprised of a variety of state and local agencies representing various emergency communications disciplines which includes the following entities: Mississippi Emergency Management Agency; Mississippi Association of Fire Chiefs; Mississippi Highway Safety Patrol; Mississippi National Guard; Mississippi Department of Wildlife, Fisheries, and Parks; Mississippi Department of Corrections; Mississippi Association of Supervisors; Mississippi Department of Environmental Quality; Mississippi Department of Transportation; Mississippi Department of Public Health; Mississippi Municipal League; Mississippi Office of Homeland Security; Mississippi Department of Information Technology Services; Mississippi Sheriff's Association; Mississippi Department of Public Safety; and Mississippi Association of Police Chiefs.
+The WCC is comprised of a variety of state and local agencies representing various emergency communications disciplines which includes the following agencies: Mississippi Emergency Management Agency, Mississippi Fire Chiefs Association, Mississippi Highway Safety Patrol, Mississippi National Guard, Mississippi Department of Wildlife, Fisheries, and Parks, Mississippi Department of Corrections, Mississippi Association of Supervisors, Mississippi Department of Environmental Quality, Mississippi Department of Transportation, Mississippi Department of Public Health, Mississippi Municipal League, Mississippi Office of Homeland Security, Mississippi

+Department of Information Technology Services, Mississippi Sheriffs' Association, Mississippi Department of Public Safety, and Mississippi Association of Chiefs of Police.
 The structure of the WCC was established to ensure all disciplines share their expertise, support decision-making, and create unity through interoperable communications.